reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Restoring-Owners-Groups.md

 ## The Restoration Process

 Recreating SharePoint owners, members, and visitors groups is essential for restoring normalcy.
-Utilize the {siteUrl}_layouts/15/permsetup.aspx link and follow this post for more details.
-[Restoring Deleted Permission](https://learn.microsoft.com/en-us/answers/questions/526452/sharepoint-online-restoring-deleted-permission-gro)
+Utilise the {siteUrl}_layouts/15/permsetup.aspx link to recreate the missing groups.
+See [Restoring Deleted Permission](https://learn.microsoft.com/en-us/answers/questions/526452/sharepoint-online-restoring-deleted-permission-gro) for more details.

 ![Recreate Group](../images/SharePoint-Restoring-Owners-Groups/RecreatetheOwnersGroup.png)